ACCULLINA-2 - fragment separator of the new generation

 The results of the test experiments were reported by S.A.Krupko.
 A.S.Fomichev and L.V.Grigorenko presented the new setup first experiments program as well as a plan for further development of the FLNR exotic nuclei experimental facilities for the current and the next seven year periods.
 State of affairs of U400M accelerator upgrade as ACCULINNA-2 high intensity primary beam source were discussed (G.G.Gulbekian, B.N.Gikal, S.L.Bogomolov)

-Academician V.A.Matveev congratulated FLNR researchers on the remarkable achievements.
+Academician V.A.Matveev congratulated the FLNR researchers on the success.

 - In pictures